Vyral/brett-jennings-recruiting/_posts/2023-12-20-navigating-real-estate-a-look-back-at-2023-and-ahead-to-2024.md

 0:00 — Introduction

-1:00 — Looking back: Comin out of Covid
+1:00 — Looking back: Coming out of Covid

 1:59 — The chilling effect on the market